ruan-xian/PowerScraper/README.md

 To change an option, simply change the value after the colon.
 Note that if there are quotes, you *must* include them.
 Deleting an option will simply set it to a default value.

-To run the app, just run PowerScraper.exe.
+To run the app, just run PowerScraper.exe by double-clicking it.
 If you specified a username and password in options.json, the app will run automatically.
 Otherwise, you must somehow supply your credentials.
 There are two choices: command line arguments and manual typing when prompted.
 **As of October 22nd, manual typing is no longer supported.**